MooveAfrica/AndroidInterview/README.md

 ### Instructions
 1. Clone this repo to a repo on your own Github account and **make it private**
-2. Invite user `interviewer email address` to collaborate on that repo
+2. Invite user `Osaigbovo`  and `abbeydabiri` to collaborate on that repo
 3. Address each step of the problem above and commit as necessary
-4. Once you are finished, open a PR on your work and assign `interviewer email address` as the reviewer and notify your Moove contact via email.
+4. Once you are finished, open a PR on your work and assign `Osaigbovo`  and `abbeydabiri` as reviewers and notify your Moove contact via email.

 ### Duration
-Out of respect for your time, please cap the amount you spend on the assignment to 8 hours.
+This asessment should not take more than 4 hours but out of respect for your time, please cap the amount you spend on the assignment to 6-8 hours.